mader02/PracticalMachineLearning/PML.md

 ## Balanced Accuracy      0.8933   0.7585   0.8651   0.7859   0.8026
 ```
 ##**Prediction: Random Forest**##
-Using Random Forest method for prediction
+Then, we use Random Forest method for prediction

 ```r
 library(randomForest)